-12.9 Severability Savings Clause
+12.8 Severability Savings Clause

-- A. If, during the term of this Agreement, any law or any order issued by a court or other tribunal of competent jurisdiction shall render invalid or restrain compliance with or enforcement of any provision of this Agreement, such provision shall be inoperative so long as such law or order shall remain in effect, but all other provisions of this Agreement shall not be affected thereby and shall continue in full force and effect. - B. In the event of suspension or invalidation of any Article or Section of this Agreement, the parties mutually agree to meet and negotiate within ninety (90) days.
+- A. If, during the term of this Agreement, any law or any order issued by a court or other tribunal of competent jurisdiction shall render invalid or restrain compliance with or enforcement of any provision of this Agreement, such provision shall be inoperative so long as such law or order shall remain in effect, but all other provisions of this Agreement shall not be affected thereby and shall continue in full force and effect. - B. In the event of suspension or invalidating of any article or section of this Agreement, the parties mutually agree to meet and negotiate within ninety (90) days after such determination for the purpose of arriving at a mutually satisfactory replacement for such article or section.

-12.10 Term of Agreement
+12.9 Term of Agreement

-The term of this agreement shall be from July 1, 2025 through June 30, 2026, or thereafter, until a successor Agreement is negotiated.
+This agreement will be in full force and effect from July 1, 2025 through June 30, 2026.